 Year: 2015 Director: Sacha Jenkins Rotten Tomatoes: 90 percent

-Featuring interviews with Kanye West, Pharrell Williams, Sean Combs, and many others, Fresh Dressed chronicles the history of hip-hop fashion.
+Featuring interviews with Kanye West, Pharrell Williams, Sean Combs, and many others, Fresh Dressed is a fashion documentary that chronicles the history of hip-hop fashion.
 The documentary goes from southern cotton plantations to ’70s gangs in the South Bronx, corporate America, and how freedom of expression helped to bring street style to the mainstream.

 The True Cost

 Year: 2015 Director: Andrew Morgan Rotten Tomatoes: 63 percent

 As the world wakes up to the consequences of fast fashion, The True Cost helps slide the curtain back even further.
 This fashion documentary shows viewers a glimpse of the effect fashion consumption is having on people and the planet, posing the question: Who really pays the price for our clothing obsession?